 SPIE Smart Structures/NDE

-The panel is open to all attendees and will focus on all aspects of engineered biomimicry, including education, awareness, applications, research, and funding sources.
+Open to all attendees, the panel will focus on all aspects of engineered biomimicry, including education, awareness, applications, research, and funding sources.

-Symposium chairs are SPIE members Victor Giurgiutiu of University of South Carolina (USA) and Christopher S. Lynch of University of California, Los Angeles (USA).
-Co-chairs are Theodoros E. Matikas, professor at University of Ioannina (Greece), and SPIE member Jayanth N. Kudva of NextGen Aeronautics (USA).
+Symposium chairs are SPIE member Victor Giurgiutiu of University of South Carolina (USA), and SPIE Fellow Christopher S. Lynch of University of California, Los Angeles (USA).

 - Have a question or comment about this article?
 Write to us at email@example.com.